 Many interesting facts about giraffes aren't commonly known.
 For example, a giraffe has such a long tongue that it can lick almost any part of its face.

 The tongue and lips are tough and virtually impervious to thorns, which allows them to eat many foods that other animals can't.
 Likewise, the hide is so thick that it was formerly used to cover shields.
 Even their coat, which has a peculiar smell, provides these creatures with an unusual amount of protection— scientific analysis has shown it's full of antibiotic secretions and parasite repellents.

 How tall is a giraffe?
 An average male giraffe's height is 5.3 meters (17.4 feet), an average female's, 4.3 meters (14.1 feet).
 A giraffe's neck weighs about 270 kilograms (600 pounds) and is about 1.8 meters (6 feet) long, and its legs are as long as its neck.

-One of the other interesting facts about giraffes is that they have the same number of bones in their necks as do most other mammals (seven).
-But these cervical vertebrae are far longer than those of other animals (see picture at right).
+One strange fact thing giraffes is that even though they have such long necks, they still have the same number of bones in their necks as do most other mammals (seven).
+But these bones, known as cervical vertebrae, are far longer than those of other mammals (see picture at right).